yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/U-Boot/UG-General-Info.rst

       :start-after: .. start_include_yocto_toolchain_host_setup
       :end-before: .. end_include_yocto_toolchain_host_setup

+   .. ifconfig:: CONFIG_part_variant not in ('AM62LX')

       .. rubric:: Compiling R5 and ARM64 images

       Use the following table to determine what defconfig to use to configure with:

    .. ifconfig:: CONFIG_part_variant in ('AM65X')